Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 We can select this first dimension with a slice `:`, then use the exact same
-index as in the example in the previous bullet:
+index as in the example [shown previously](mixing-array-and-integer):

 ```py
 >>> idx0